 - + Owner’s compensation (from W2 salary on tax return)*

-= Discretionary Earnings, aka DE
+= Discretionary Earnings, aka DE or SDE (Seller’s Discretionary Earnings)

-* Note: Distributions are NOT an add-back for determining Discretionary Earnings.
-Distributions are a Balance Sheet transaction and not an expense in the business.
-Distributions are from the Net Profit of the business and thus adding back Distributions is effectively double counting.
+- Distributions are a Balance Sheet transaction and not an expense in the business.
+Distributions are from the Net Profit of the business, and thus adding back Distributions is effectively double-counting.

 Normalized EBITDA Calculation